 The second floor will introduce children to exhibits that celebrate the unique culture of New Orleans.
 The focus is to invite children to help make their own mark on their beloved city.
 The gallery will celebrate music, art, history, and architecture through exhibits that include Urban Design Studio, Shotgun House, Jackson Square, Studio in the Park, and Jammin’ House.

 The final gallery on the second floor, Move with the River, is where children will explore the Mighty Mississippi River through watery exhibits, while following the journey of one the region’s most ubiquitous resources – water.

 Admission to the Louisiana Children’s Museum is $14 per person for adults and children 12 months and older.
 The museum will be open Tuesday through Saturday from 9:30 a.m. until 4:30 p.m. and Sunday from 11:30 a.m. until 4:30 p.m.
 With its expansive new City Park location, several areas will open to the public without admission, including the parent-teacher resource center, the literacy center, and Acorn and its waterfront dining porch.
-The Louisiana Children’s Museum in City Park is set to open late summer of 2019.
+The Louisiana Children’s Museum in City Park is set to open on Saturday, Aug.
+31.